conatus/flame/README.md

 _Note: This is most certainly a work in progress, so things will change._

 Flame is an implementation of Flux that while remaining true to the core spirit of Flux enhances it with a more rigid, opinionated structure built on top of a single immutable state tree.
-Flame is designed to overcome the many issues that crop up when using a vanilla traditional implementations of Flux in a large-scale production environment without hugely diverging from its principles.
+Flame is designed to overcome the many issues that crop up when using a vanilla traditional implementation of Flux in a large-scale production environment without hugely diverging from its principles.

 # What about Redux?